-☐ Check that the device has an IP address assigned. ☐ Open the Advanced > Industrial Protocols > IEC61850-MMS dialog. ☐ Start the MMS server.

-Select the On radio button in the Operation frame and click the ✓ button.

-Afterwards, an MMS client is able to connect to the device and to read and monitor the objects defined in the bridge model.
+Perform the following steps: ☐ Check that the device has an IP address assigned. ☐ Open the Advanced > Industrial Protocols > IEC61850-MMS dialog. ☐ Start the MMS server.
+Select the On radio button in the Operation frame and click the \checkmark button.
+Afterwards, an MMS client is able to connect to the device and to read and mor defined in the bridge model. nitor the objects